vapor/docs/docs/fluent/relations.md

 ## Lazy Eager Loading

-In case that you have already retrieved the parent model and you want to load one of it's relations, you can use the `get(on:)` method for that purpose.
+In case that you have already retrieved the parent model and you want to load one of it's relations, you can use the `get(reload:on:)` method for that purpose.
 This will fetch the related model from the database (or cache, if available) and allows it to be accessed as a local property.

 ```swift
 planet.$star.get(on: database).map {